 If you’re unable to attend the funeral, but still wish to pay your respects, you can order a funeral wreath online and have it sent directly to the individual’s home or funeral director.
-If sending to the funeral director, speak to those organising the service as they will be able to inform you of any colour schemes or designs in play.
+If sending to the funeral director, speak to those organizing the service as they will be able to inform you of any color schemes or designs in play.
 Keep in mind that a funeral wreath will need to be delivered to the location of your choice, so you will need to ensure there is enough time for the process to be completed prior to the funeral taking place.

 Funeral wreath recommendations

-There are a number of funeral wreaths to choose from, including an array of designs, shapes and hues.
+There are a number of funeral wreaths to choose from, including an array of designs, shapes, and hues.
 Serenata Flowers funeral wreaths are designed and hand-made in house by specialist florists.
 Choose from an assortment of options, including both traditional and contemporary funeral wreaths, all of which will allow you to express your sympathy and condolences.

 The wreaths available are created using fresh flowers and comprise of lilies, roses, carnations, chrysanthemums, gerbera, wax flowers and green foliage.
 You can order funeral wreaths online, to be delivered directly to the funeral home.

 Classic white wreath: A classic white wreath is a popular, failsafe option.
 It boasts an elegant design comprising carnations, white roses and wax flowers.

 Classic pink wreath: A classic pink wreath is similar in style, with the addition of pretty pinks and purples.
 Carnations, chrysanthemums, roses and statice make up this funeral wreath.</p>